Subhajit0210/Water-Quality-Prediction-using-ML/README.md

 - **Data Splitting**: The dataset was split into training and testing sets to evaluate model performance on unseen data.
 - **Data Visualization**: Created a heatmap to visualize the correlation matrix, helping identify the strength of relationships between variables.

+## Data Visualization

+To gain insights into the water quality data, several visualizations were created using various types of charts:

+1. **Distribution of pH Levels**:
+   - **Histogram**: Used to visualize the distribution and skewness of pH levels in the water samples.
+This helps identify the range of acidity and alkalinity present in the dataset.

+2. **Distribution of Hardness**:
+   - **Histogram**: Created to observe the variation in water hardness across different samples, which is essential for understanding the concentration of calcium and magnesium.

+3. **Distribution of Solids**:
+   - **Histogram**: Plotted to analyze the range and distribution of total dissolved solids, offering insights into water quality and its impact on potability.

+4. **Distribution of Chloramines**:
+   - **Histogram**: Displayed to understand the levels of chloramines used as disinfectants in the water samples, a key factor in determining water safety.

+5. **Correlation Heatmap**:
+   - **Heatmap**: Created to visualize the correlation between different water quality features, helping identify which features are closely related and highlighting potential multicollinearity that could affect model performance.

+6. **Scatter Plots**:
+   - **Scatter Plot**: Used to examine the relationship between pairs of features, providing a visual representation of how two variables correlate with each other.

+7. **Pair Plot**:
+   - **Pair Plot**: Generated to visualize the distribution of individual features and relationships between multiple pairs of features in a single figure, helping to identify patterns and potential correlations.

+8. **Linear Regression Plot (lmplot)**:
+   - **Lmplot**: Used to display linear relationships between features, incorporating a regression line to show the trend, which helps in understanding linear dependencies in the dataset.

+9. **Box Plot**:
+   - **Box Plot**: Created to visualize the spread and presence of outliers in each feature.
+This is useful for understanding the variability within the data and identifying potential outliers that might need handling before model training.

+These visualizations were essential in understanding the dataset's characteristics, guiding the feature selection process, and preparing the data for modeling.

 ## Classification Techniques
 The following machine learning classification algorithms were used in this project:
 - **Gaussian Naive Bayes**: